Ricardosgeral/relier/README.md

 [Nextion Editor](https://nextion.itead.cc/resources/download/nextion-editor/) (free software - only for windows!).
 Follow the [Nextion Editor Guide](https://nextion.itead.cc/editor_guide/) to learn how to work with it.
 I've provide the file [LerAS.HMI](https://github.com/Ricardosgeral/LerAS/blob/master/Nextion/HMI/LerAS.HMI) developed for this project.
-The next picture shows a look of the file content in Nextion Editor:
+The next picture shows some of that file content in Nextion Editor:

 ![NextionEditor](Nextion/GUI/Nextion_Editor.PNG)